-13. Foreign Currency Forward Contracts
+13. Foreign Currency Forward and Option Contracts

-The Company enters into foreign currency forward contracts on a daily basis to mitigate the risk of fluctuations in the exchange rates of its holdings of major currencies.
-Changes in the fair value of the contracts and the corresponding gains or losses are recorded daily and are included in commission revenues on the Condensed interim consolidated statements of operations and other comprehensive income.
+The Company enters into foreign currency forward and purchased option contracts to mitigate the risk of fluctuations in the exchange rates of its holdings of major currencies.
+Changes in the fair value of the contracts and the corresponding gains or losses are recorded daily and are included in commission revenues on the condensed interim consolidated statements of operations and other comprehensive income.
 The Company's management strategy is to reduce the risk of fluctuations associated with foreign exchange rate changes.

-The foreign currency forward contracts can be closed immediately resulting in the collateral being liquidated.
+The foreign currency forward contracts can be closed immediately resulting in any collateral being liquidated.
+The foreign currency option contracts are held to maturity and are either exercised for a net gain or expire at no obligation to the Company.

-The fair value of forward contracts, which represents the amount that would be received/(paid) by the Company if the forward contracts were terminated at April 30, 2019 was (\$51,616) (October 31, 2018 - \$10,857).
+The fair value of forward and option contracts, which represents the amount that would be received/(paid) by the Company if the contracts were terminated at July 31, 2019 was \$663,284 (October 31, 2018 - \$10,857).

-At April 30, 2019 and October 31, 2018, approximately \$1,888,243 and \$1,998,942, respectively, were being held as collateral on these contracts and are reflected as restricted cash held in escrow in the Condensed interim consolidated statements of financial position.
+At July 31, 2019 and October 31, 2018, approximately \$583,650 and \$1,998,942, respectively, were being held as collateral on these contracts and are reflected as restricted cash held in escrow in the condensed interim consolidated statements of financial position.
 See Note 6.